RyanRasmussen/free-state/readme.md

 Themes for your Wordpress project live in the `web/app/themes` folder.
 Drop your base and child themes into that folder and commit them to version control.

+### Commit your code to a new private GitHub repository

+GitHub has a good guide for adding an existing project to a new repo: https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/

 ### Deploy to Elastic Beanstalk.

 TKTK